adlnet/xAPI-Spec/xAPI.md

 of permissions that is being requested.
 An API client should request only the minimal needed scopes, to increase the chances that the request will be granted.

-LRSs are not required to support any of these scopes except â€œallâ".
+LRSs are not required to support any of these scopes except "all."
 These are recommendations for scopes which should enable an LRS and an application communicating using the xAPI to negotiate a level of access which accomplishes what the application needs while minimizing the potential for misuse.
 The